Why Sunlight and Car Glare Overwhelm Me on Morning Runs (Autism Sensory Overload)

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

 This is one of my many reasons I built Spoons.
 I built it to give clarity on subtle but significant drains like this so I can have energy for both things I need and want to do — like doing laundry and playing games I enjoy in my free time.
-Noticing my energy constantly dipping to 2–3, I invested in light sensitivity goggles, which also come in handy at my warehouse job and make my environment both appear and feel a lot more comfortable.
+Noticing my energy constantly dipping down and wanted to get control over it, I invested in light sensitivity glasses, which also come in handy at my warehouse job and make my environment both appear and feel a lot more comfortable.

 Launching April 2026. getspoons.app — One email when it's ready.
 No spam. — Omari